grzegorzmanda/au-webpack/README.md

 # au-webpack

-This is an [Aurelia](http://aurelia.io/) build with Webpack 2.x with Redux
+This is an [Aurelia](http://aurelia.io/) build with Webpack 2.x with Redux & Chisel generated SASS setup

 ## Documentation